rust-embedded/discovery-mb2/mdbook/src/05-meet-your-software/debug-it.md

 here.
 In the previous chapter we already discussed the purpose of the second chip on the board, as well as how it talks to our computer, but how can we actually use it?

-The little option `default.gdb.enabled = true` in `Embed.toml` made `cargo-embed` open a so-called "GDB stub" after flashing.
+The little option `default.gdb.enabled = true` in `Embed.toml` made `cargo embed` open a so-called "GDB stub" after flashing.
 This is a server that our GDB can connect to and send commands like "set a breakpoint at address X".
 The server can then decide on its own how to handle this command.
-In the case of the `cargo-embed` GDB stub it will forward the command via USB to the "debugging probe" on the second chip.
+In the case of the `cargo embed` GDB stub it will forward the command via USB to the "debugging probe" on the second chip.
 This chip does the job of talking to the MCU for us.

 ## Let's debug!